Sexual harassment: Evolution of law in different jurisdictions

 It may include a range of actions from mild transgressions to sexual abuse or sexual assault.
 Sexual harassment is a form of illegal employment discrimination in many countries, and is a form of abuse (sexual and psychological abuses) and bullying.

 The Declaration on the Elimination of Violence Against Women classifies violence against women into three categories: that occurring in the family, that occurring within the general community, and that perpetrated or condoned by the State.
 The term sexual harassment is used in defining violence occurring in the general community, which is defined as: "Physical, sexual and psychological violence occurring within the general community, including rape, sexual abuse, sexual harassment and intimidation at work, in educational institutions and elsewhere, trafficking in women and forced prostitution."

 Sexual harassment is subject to a directive in the European Union.
 The United States' Equal Employment Opportunity Commission (EEOC) states, "It is unlawful to harass a person (an applicant or employee) because of that person's sex."

 In India, the case of Vishakha and others v State of Rajasthan in 1997 has been credited with establishing sexual harassment as illegal.
 In Israel, the 1988 Equal Employment Opportunity Law made it a crime for an employer to retaliate against an employee who had rejected sexual advances, but it was not until 1998 that the Israeli Sexual Harassment Law made such behavior illegal.

 In May 2002, the European Union Council and Parliament amended a 1976 Council Directive on the equal treatment of men and women in employment to prohibit sexual harassment in the workplace, naming it a form of sex discrimination and violation of dignity.
 This Directive required all Member States of the European Union to adopt laws on sexual harassment, or amend existing laws to comply with the Directive by October 2005.

-In 2005, China added new provisions to the Law on Women's Right Protection to include sexual harassment.
+In 2005, China added new provisions to the Law on Women's Rights Protection to include sexual harassment.
 In 2006, "The Shanghai Supplement" was drafted to help further define sexual harassment in China.

 Sexual harassment was specifically criminalized for the first time in modern Egyptian history in June 2014.

 As of 2016, sexual harassment remains legal in Kuwait and Djibouti.